BuchPa/NumSim16/README.md

 1. ```chmod +x MagratheaWrapper.sh```: Depending on your operating system, you will need to make the shell script ```MagratheaWrapper``` executable
 2. Running ```./MagratheaWrapper.sh``` will create a geometry file from a list of prepared scenarios.
 This is helpful if your desired geometry is a variation on one of the existing scenarios.
 The implemented scenarios of Magrathea are: Channel, PressureChannel, Karman and Step.
 Channel and PressureChannel differ by how the channel flow is created by the boundary values.
 Channel uses a velocity based approach, while PressureChannel uses a pressure driven one.
 3. You will need to modify the shell script in order to choose the scenario and set the parameters to the values you need.
 Simply change the values of the named parameters and comment-in the correct scenario (as well as comment-out the currently selected one).
 The parameters are described in section "Parameters".
+4. Concentration files (subst) need to be created manually

 ### Creating a geometry file manually
 Since Magrathea only supports a given number of scenarios, you might need to create a geometry file manually in order to simulate your chosen problem.
 Let's have a look at an example geometry file: